 Instructor Discussion Sessions¶

-The mentoring committee’s main duty is to lead and organize the instructor discussion sessions.
+The Instructor Development Committee leads and organizes the instructor discussion sessions.
 This document describes how instructor discussion sessions are organized and conducted.
 Checklists for the hosts and discussion organizer are here.

 - Instructor discussion session: an online meeting where instructors share experiences from teaching and obtain information while preparing to teach.